 Vaccination may further activate complement.
-As a result, patients with complement-mediated diseases, including PNH and aHUS, may experience increased signs and symptoms of their underlying disease, such as haemolysis.
+As a result, patients with complement-mediated diseases may experience increased signs and symptoms of their underlying disease.
 Therefore, patients should be closely monitored for disease symptoms after recommended vaccination.

 Patients below the age of 18 years old must be vaccinated against Haemophilus influenzae and pneumococcal infections and need to adhere strictly to the national vaccination recommendations for their age group.